radhermit/bugbite/crates/tui/README.md

 # Bugbite

-A terminal application for mangling bugs, issues, and tickets.
+A terminal application for bug, issue, and ticket mangling.